 Samba fixed 8 dangerous vulnerabilities

-Corrective releases of the Samba 4.15.2, 4.14.10 and 4.13.14 package have been published with the elimination of 8 vulnerabilities, most of which can lead to a complete compromise of an Active Directory domain.
-It is noteworthy that one of the problems has been fixed since 2016, and five since 2020, however, one fix resulted in the inability to start winbindd with the β€œallow trusted domains = no” setting (the developers intend to promptly publish another update with a fix).
-The release of package updates in distributions can be tracked on the pages: Debian, Ubuntu, RHEL, SUSE, Fedora, Arch, FreeBSD.
+Samba patches 4.15.2, 4.14.10, and 4.13.14 have been published, addressing eight vulnerabilities, most of which could lead to complete compromise of an Active Directory domain.
+Notably, one of the issues was patched since 2016, and five since 2020.
+However, one patch prevented winbindd from running when the "allow trusted domains = no" setting was enabled (the developers intend to promptly publish another update with the fix).
+The release of package updates in distributions can be tracked on the following pages: Debian, Ubuntu, RHEL, SUSE, Fedora, Arch, FreeBSD.

 Fixed vulnerabilities: